 The Rev. Terry McHugh, Garfield Memorial’s executive pastor, said church leaders often tell those joining: “You are probably going to like 70% of what happens here. … But you have to remember your 30% is probably part of someone else’s 70%.”

 Unlike the 181-year-old Garfield Memorial Church, CityWell in Durham, North Carolina, has been a multiethnic United Methodist church from its start 10 years ago.

 “It’s part of our DNA,” said the Rev. Crystal DesVignes, pastor.

 That has meant taking a stand at times, even in protest against the government.

-CityWell is part of the sanctuary movement that gives refuge to immigrants facing what it considers unjust deportation.
+CityWell is part of the sanctuary movement that aims to shield immigrants from deportation.
 The church made national news in 2018 when Samuel Oliver-Bruno, a man to whom it had given refuge, was deported to Mexico under questionable circumstances.

-Oliver-Bruno left the church for an appointment with U.S. Citizenship and Immigration Services as part of the application process, but when he arrived, plainclothes agents with U.S. Immigration and Customs Enforcement — a separate agency — arrested him.
+Oliver-Bruno left the church for an appointment with U.S. Citizenship and Immigration Services as part of the application process to stay legally, but when he arrived, plainclothes agents with U.S. Immigration and Customs Enforcement — a separate agency — arrested him.
 CityWell members were among more than two dozen people arrested trying to block the van taking him to detention.